 Orchard Corset has an exclusive system for rating the curviness of a corset that we call Silhouette Levels .
 This system also accounts for your underbust and hip measurements and helps place you into a corset that is best suited for your body type and desired results.

 Read our Sizing Tips Blog or our Fuller Figure Sizing Blog for more information on finding the perfect corset.
 If you need more help in determing which style of corset is best for you, check out this blog that compares several of our popular underbust styles.
 We have created a video blog that will help to determine if you have the torso length to wear a CS-426 longline.

-To determine your natural waist size you measure your natural waistline or about an inch or so above the belly button (where your natural bend occurs-often the smallest part of your tummy-check out our video or our full figure measuring video).
+To determine your natural waist size you measure your waistline or about an inch or so above the belly button (where your natural bend occurs-often the smallest part of your tummy-check out our video or our full figure measuring video).
 Pull the measuring tape taut, but not tight.
 The same is true for measuring your underbust (and fullest part of your bust when shopping for an overbust corset) and your upper hip measurement.
 For torso length, measure from right under the center of one breast down to your hip bone-or where your lap begins when seated straight and tall.
 Again, our Sizing Tip Blog is a great source of information.